naverwhale/whaleos-overlays/project-termina/README.md

 ## Running
 Please refer to crosvm documentation on how to run the kernel and rootfs.

-These images can also be started with `concierge` via `concierge_client`.
-This mirrors their usage in a production system.
-To use a custom image with
+To use a custom image with concierge:
-concierge:

 ```sh
 # Copy the rootfs and kernel to a working directory on the device, such as